Bow-Tie Structures of Twitter Discursive Communities: Results

 \subsubsection{Political orientation of non-verified users}

 The next step in our procedure consists in extending the discursive communities to non-verified accounts.
 More in details, following the approach in Ref.~\cite{Caldarelli2020}, we use the membership of verified users as (fixed) seeds for the label propagation algorithm proposed by Raghavan et al.~\cite{Raghavan2007b} on the retweet network.
-This network is a monopartite and directed one in which nodes represent users and a link between them indicates that one user has retweeted the other one at least once: the single edge starts from the retweeted user and is directed towards the one who retweets.
+This network is a monopartite and directed one in which nodes represent users and \fab{ links start from the retweeted users and are directed towards the one who retweets}.
 Let us remind that, in case the algorithm cannot find a dominant label for a specific vertex (i.e., in case of a tie), it randomly removes some of the edges attached to that vertex and repeats the procedure: for this reason, we run the label propagation 500 times and assign to each node the most frequent label (actually, the noise in the assignment of the labels is extremely limited).

 Fig.~\ref{fig:disc} shows the percentages of nodes placed in the various discursive communities for the Italian Covid-19 dataset (a detailed description of the various communities can be found in the caption of the figure).
 Considering also the other datasets, in almost all the cases, the label propagation procedure could assign a label to approximately 90\% of the nodes.
 As we could expect, in the Covid-19 datasets, the Media community is always the most numerous one: updates on the spread of the pandemic, written by the official accounts of various media, received a great amount of retweets. \\ As highlighted in other works~\cite{Becatti2019,Caldarelli2020,Caldarelli2021, Radicioni2021a,Radicioni2021b,Bruno2021,Mattei2021}, the presence of well-defined discursive communities is the signal that users on Online Social Networks (OSNs) are strongly polarized, i.e., they tend to tend to split into groups, which one with same opinions and political orientation.